amnn/typed-geomlab-report/report.md

   \item[strings] Finite sequences of UTF-8 encoded characters, surrounded by double quotes.

-  \item[atoms] Short strings, with fast equality checks, distinguished from identiifiers by prefixing a \#.
+  \item[atoms] Short strings, with fast equality checks, distinguished from identifiers by prefixing a \#.

   \item[nil] A distinguished value used to represent ``nothing'', denoted by $[]$, commonly used as the terminator for singly linked lists.